 Beautifully shaped eyebrows with a nice arch are an important part of a polished look.
 Few people know this better than Eliza Petrescu, a New York City-based eyebrow designer who is famous for her celebrity clientele and long waiting list at Eliza's Eyes, the brow sculpting salon on 171 East 74th Street near Third Avenue in New York City.
 When done well, eyebrow shaping calls attention to your eyes, frames them, and makes them appear more open.

 Another common mistake of do-it-yourselfers is creating an unflattering fish-hook shape where the thickest part of the brow gets much thinner abruptly.
 For people with thin, blonde eyebrows, it's easy to take too much off the sides so the brow seems to disappear.
 But beware getting free eyebrow shapings at makeup counters—they aren't worth it.

 - Don't shape your eyebrows yourself.
 It's too easy to ruin your whole look with a badly shaped brow.
-If you can't afford a monthly visit to an eyebrow specialist, don't do anything beside cleaning up the strays that are well below your eyebrow.
+If you can't afford a monthly visit to an eyebrow specialist, don't do anything besides cleaning up the strays that are well below your eyebrow.
 "You're better off with what God gave you," says Eliza.

 - Don't have your brows tweezed for free at make-up counters.
 The people there are make-up artists, not brow experts.
 They tend to make the same mistakes that people do at home.